mahouboy23/IB-notes/Sample  Paragraph 2.md

 ---
 Created: 2024-11-04

-# Topic : **If were the president of Senegal, what would be the most important change I would make in the country?**
+# Topic : **If you were the president of Senegal, what would be the most important change I would make in the country?**